South Koreans squabble about MERS as more cases appear

 More than 3,000 people have been advised to stay at home in voluntary quarantine or have been quarantined at medical facilities.

-China last week reported its first case, that of a South Korean man who tested positive after breaking voluntary quarantine and traveling to Hong Kong and on to mainland China.
+China last week reported its first case, that of a South Korean man who tested positive after breaking voluntary quarantine and travelling to Hong Kong and on to mainland China.

 Chinese media said health authorities had been told to step up vigilance, especially given that many Chinese Muslims would travel to the Middle East on pilgrimage later in the year.